DerGuru/The-Resonant/New Chapters/03 - Part3/P3-03_Breathing_Room.md

 ﻿## Part 3 - Synthesis | Ch.
-03 - Your mother worries.
+03 - Your mother worries

 The first week of monitored freedom felt like learning to walk on ice - careful steps, constant awareness, the knowledge that one wrong move could send everything sliding.

-Jason returned to his apartment for the first time in ten days.
+Jason returned to his apartment for the first time in what felt like weeks.
 The door marker was still there - faint, visible only to resonance perception.
 But now it felt different.
 Not hostile.
 Just... present.
 A reminder that he was being watched, but not hunted.

 Mrs. Amari opened her door as he climbed the stairs.
 "Jason.
 You're back."